-During the year ended December 31, 2021, the interest on convertible loans issued to Oxford Science Enterprises plc and the University of Oxford, shareholders of the Company was \$429 thousand (December 31, 2020: \$655 thousand).
-As of December 31, 2021 these convertible loan notes including the embedded derivative was \$ Nil (2020: \$7,356 thousand).
+There were no convertible loan notes outstanding during the year ended December 31, 2022.
+During the year ended December 31, 2021, the interest on convertible loan notes issued to Oxford Science Enterprises plc and the University of Oxford, shareholders of the Company, was \$429 thousand.
+There were no convertible loan notes outstanding as of December 2022 and 2021.

-On March 15, 2021 Oxford Science Enterprises plc subscribed to 3,468 Series B Shares in an amount of \$14,999 thousand.
-The Company also recognized a loss of \$2,125 thousand on the conversion of the convertible loan notes into 2,008 Series B Shares.
-On May 4, 2021 prior to the closing of the Company's initial public offering and pursuant to the terms of its articles of association, the Series B Shares were converted into 1,692,084 ordinary shares.
+There were no Series B shares issued for the year ended December 31, 2022.
+On March 15, 2021 Oxford Science Enterprises plc subscribed to 3,468 Series B Shares in an amount of \$15.0 million.
+The Company also recognized a loss of \$2.1 million on the conversion of the convertible loan notes into 2,008 Series B Shares.
+On May 4, 2021, prior to the closing of the Company's initial public offering and pursuant to the terms of its articles of association, the Series B Shares were converted into 1,692,084 ordinary shares.
+As of December 31, 2022 and 2021, there were no Series B Shares outstanding.

-19. Subsequent Events
+20. Subsequent Events

-In accordance with the terms of the Annual Increase of the Vaccitech plc Share Award Plan 2021, the total number of ordinary shares available for issuance under the Plan increased by 4% of the Company's issued and outstanding ordinary shares as of January 1, 2022.
+In accordance with the terms of the Annual Increase of the Vaccitech plc Share Award Plan 2021, the total number of ordinary shares available for issuance under the Plan increased by 4% of the Company's issued and outstanding ordinary shares as of January 1, 2023.